juhmaa/sp500-eur/README.md

 S&P 500 in EUR --- Portfolio Performance feed
 ===========================================

+Co-created with Claude.
 This repository automatically generates a daily-updated HTML table of the S&P 500 index (^GSPC) with OHLC values converted from USD to EUR using the European Central Bank's official daily reference rates.

 It is designed to be used as a custom benchmark index in [Portfolio Performance](https://www.portfolio-performance.info/) via the **"Table on Website"** quote feed.